richhell/my-first-react-app/README.md

 # React + Vite

-This project uses React and Vite to render a list of books, add and remove books from the list, and mark(and unmark) books as "Completed" for having been read.
+This project uses React and Vite to render a list of books from a data.js file, showing the titles of the books and whether they have been read yet.